Brown Sugar Vs. White Sugar: Which Is Better For Your Health?

 Is brown sugar heart-healthy?

-There is limited evidence to suggest that brown sugar may have heart health-promoting properties.
+There is limited evidence to suggest that brown sugar benefits extend to maintaining good heart health.
 Excessive consumption of sugar may increase the risk of cardiovascular disorders (5).

 Are jaggery and brown sugar the same?